s0md3v/goop/README.md

 - [Legal](https://github.com/s0md3v/googly#legal)

 ### Introduction
-goop can perform google searches without being blocked by the CAPTCHA.
+goop can perform google searches without being blocked by the CAPTCHA or hitting any rate limits.

 ### How it works?
 Facebook provides a [debugger tool](https://developers.facebook.com/tools/debug/echo/?q=https://example.com) for its scraper.
-Interestingly, Google doesn't limit the requests made by this debugger and hence it can be used to scrap the google search results without being blocked by the CAPTCHA.\
+Interestingly, Google doesn't limit the requests made by this debugger (whitelisted?) and hence it can be used to scrap the google search results without being blocked by the CAPTCHA.\
 Since facebook is involved, a facebook session `Cookie` must be supplied to the library with each request.
 ### Usage
 #### Installation